einfrog/CCL1/README.md

 Deemed useless by the invaders because of her age, Rory is abandoned on a barren scrap planet.
 But Rory isn’t just any child.
 She’s resourceful and clever.
 Her father, a skilled mechanic, taught her how to tinker and build from a young age.
 Now, armed with her knowledge and determination, Rory must find a way to use the planet’s discarded remnants to construct a spaceship and escape her grim fate.

 ## Art
-The art was done using Clip Studio Paint and a drawing tablet.
+All art assets were done by me using Clip Studio Paint and a drawing tablet.
 The process was a lot of fun.
 I usually started with very primitive sprites and images to test my code and figure out what sizes I should choose for all the elements.
 Then, after every step in the drawing process (which were sketching, lineart, coloring and shading), I checked the sprites again to see how my design and color choices harmonized with the game design that was already in place.
 That way I could repeatedly check my color and design choices and iteratively adjust to achieve the desired aesthetic.

 ### Rory
 <div style="text-align: center;">